Complete The Synthetic Division Problem Below 2 1 6

 While the core principles of synthetic division remain unchanged, its application has evolved with advancements in computing and mathematical software.
 Modern calculators and computer algebra systems (CAS) can perform synthetic division instantly, allowing students and researchers to focus on higher-level problem-solving.

-Furthermore, synthetic division has found applications in fields beyond traditional algebra.
-It is used in coding theory for error detection and correction, and in numerical analysis for approximating roots of polynomials.
+Beyond that, synthetic division has found applications in fields beyond traditional algebra.
+Consider this: it is used in coding theory for error detection and correction, and in numerical analysis for approximating roots of polynomials.
 The ongoing development of algorithms and software continues to expand the reach and utility of synthetic division.

 Tips and Expert Advice